Introduction

 You are now just south of Sharp Park and of Pacifica.

-Take the trail south that goes up and down the cliffs with magnificent
+take the trail south that goes up and down the cliffs with magnificent

-views of the ocean.
+views of the ocean (Mori Point).

 Continuing south on this trail, one reaches Linda Mar's beach.